 Q: Can I run with my dog?

 A: Yes, but only at our specific canicross events which are currently the day time Skyline race and Killerton race.
 Please check these individual event pages for details.
+You will need your own insurance which specifically states you are able to race with your dog.

 Q: Can I run with a pram?